 SSL VPN, a preferred way for Remote Access

-So in nutshell due to the sheer ease of connecting to company’s network from a remote location for roaming or mobile users, SSL VPN is a preferred way for remote access.
+So in nutshell due to the sheer ease of connecting to the company’s network from a remote location for roaming or mobile users, SSL VPN is a preferred way for remote access.

 Each remote access technology has its own place with the organization.
 IPSec is preferred when always ON connection is required for connecting remote offices or partners to company’s network.
 Whereas the SSL VPN is primarily used for roaming or mobile users where a granular level of access can be implemented.